Skip to main content

 Representative Professional Activities and Achievements

-She is admitted to practice in the State of New York, is a Solicitor in England and Wales and has also qualified as a Solicitor in the Republic of Ireland.
+Professor Giuffrida is admitted to practice in the State of New York, is a Solicitor in England and Wales, and a Solicitor in the Republic of Ireland.
+She is also a Certified Information Privacy Professional (CIPP/US).

-Prior to practicing law, Professor Giuffrida taught law in the U.S. and in the U.K., and worked for the European Ombudsman in Brussels.
+Before practicing law, she taught law in both the United States and the United Kingdom, and worked for the European Ombudsman in Brussels.

 Scholarly Publications